donatj/force-color.org/index.md

 <time datetime="${DATE}">Last Updated: ${DATE}</time>

-An increasing number of command-line software programs support the NO_COLOR environment variable.
-While many developers and users appreciate the plain output this provides, there should likewise be a way to force color to be enabled in cases where it might otherwise become turned off, like piping the output to a non-interactive terminal.
-The methods to enable colored text output vary across software, and some don't offer an option at all.
+Many command-line programs support the `NO_COLOR` environment variable.
+While plain output is fine, users also find they need a way to force color on.
+In particular, cases where color often forces itself off like piping output.
+Up until now, the methods to force colored text output have varied by program.
+Many do not even provide such an option.

 To address the desire for a consistent method to force enable color support, an informal standard was proposed in 2023:

 > **Command-line software which outputs colored text should check for a `FORCE_COLOR` environment variable.
 When this variable is present and not an empty string (regardless of its value), it should force the addition of ANSI color.**

-By adopting this standard, users who want colored text output, even in situations like piping or CI environments can simply export `FORCE_COLOR=1` to their environment.
-This will automatically enable color by default in all software that follows the standard.
+This standard allows users to enable color in any context.
+Add `FORCE_COLOR=1` to your environment, and color is enabled in all software supporting the standard.

-If your software supports `NO_COLOR` but doesn't offer a direct way to force enabling color, please consider offering the `FORCE_COLOR` option.
-If you decide to, please implement this standard to make it easy for your users to enable color and then add your software to this list by submitting a pull request.
+If your software supports `NO_COLOR` but cannot force color, consider offering the `FORCE_COLOR` option.
+If your software already offers a method to force colored output, consider additionally supporting `FORCE_COLOR` .
+If you do add `FORCE_COLOR` support, please add your software to this list by submitting a pull request.

-This site is a work in progress and may not be fully complete or accurate.
-Please feel free to contribute by [submitting a pull request](https://github.com/donatj/force-color.org).
+Additionally, please feel free to contribute to the standard by [submitting a pull request](https://github.com/donatj/force-color.org).

 ## Example Implementation